 START: Elm Park, Lake Geneva, WI

 RESULTS: See who has made it, who has not.

-HOW IT WORKS: Sign up for the challenge, we will ship swag after April 1, 2023, choose your date to start your journey, train ahead, come prepared and hydrated, download the GPS and follow the directions.
-While your shirt and decal will be shipped in advance, your commemorative medal will not ship until you have completed the entire course.
+HOW IT WORKS: Sign up for the challenge, we will ship swag after JANUARY 1, 2024, choose your date to start your journey, train ahead, come prepared and hydrated, download the GPS and follow the directions.
 You may split into 4 or 5 segments, but due to lack of access roads it is difficult to break it down much further.
 The shortest section is from Bigfoot Beach State Park to Lake Geneva town center(2 miles linear, 4 miles out-n-back).
 You can also arrange to be ferried between the towns of Fontana, Williams Bay, and Lake Geneva - so as to walk point to point rather than out-and-back.
 (See Lake Geneva Boat Tours for Lake Walk Shuttle Options)

 WHAT TO EXPECT

 While it may be tempting to admire the beauty of the homes and gardens you see around the lake a bit closer, homeowners politely request that visitors be respectful and remain on the path and not venture into their lawns, gardens, piers or boathouses.
 Here are a few more things to keep in mind to enjoy your the Geneva Lake Shore Path experience to its fullest: